-Originally from the East Coast, I studied psychology at the University of Colorado, Boulder, where I was inducted into the National Honor Society in Psychology.
-I then moved to Berkeley, California, to receive a Doctorate of Clinical Psychology in 2001 from The Wright Institute in Berkeley, CA. Over the course of my career, I've providing services in outpatient clinics (for adults, couples, and families), inpatient
+I studied undergraduate psychology at the University of Colorado, Boulder, and received a Doctorate of Clinical Psychology in 2001 from The Wright Institute in Berkeley, CA. Over the course of my career, I've providing services in outpatient clinics (for adults, couples, and families), inpatient

 supervision and consultation for other psychotherapists and psychologists in training.